EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 element in a linked list, which takes *O*(*L*) time.
 So the total expected running time is Θ(*L* / *α*) + *O*(*L*) = *O* (*L* ⋅ (1 + 1 / *α*)).

+#### 11.3 Hash functions

+##### 11.3-1

+> Suppose we wish to search a linked list of length *n*, where each element contains a key *k* along with a hash value
+> *h*(*k*).
+Each key is a long character string.
+How might we take advantage of the hash values when searching the list
+> for an element with a given key?

+Precompute the hash value of the given key.
+Then when searching the linked list, first compare the hash value, only if the hash values are equal, we compare the actual string.

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: